Memo: WellNest’s Updated COVID-19 Safety Precautions and Client Guidelines

 V. Use of Proper PPE

 - Wearing face coverings.
 Our teams are wearing face coverings at all times in clients’ homes.
 We have provided three-layer face coverings with PM 2.5 filters for all team members to ensure everyone has a sufficient face covering.
 Many of our team members are wearing their own as well.
 All face coverings, whether self-provided or company-provided, are washed nightly.
-Additionally, no face covering may be worn twice in the same day so a new face covering is worn for each job.
 Please be mindful that wearing face coverings while working is hot.
 We’ve advised our crews to catch their breath without a face covering as needed but to do so in a proper manner through social distancing and disinfection procedures.

 - Disposable gloves and hand washing.
-Our crews are provided with three pairs of disposable gloves per individual cleaning, which are then disposed of with the trash that is removed from the home; washable gloves are washed at the proper temperature by a professional laundry service using a combination of bleach, detergent, and a specialized laundry sanitizer.
+Our crews are provided with many pairs of disposable gloves and washable gloves for each individual cleaning.
+Disposable gloves are disposed of with the trash that is removed from the home; washable gloves are washed at the proper temperature by a professional laundry service using a combination of bleach, detergent, and a specialized laundry sanitizer.
 Gloves are not worn in multiple homes between washes.
 When a part of the cleaning is performed in which gloves cannot be worn, our crews are washing hands thoroughly and frequently.
-They are also washing their hands before, during and after jobs, and each team carries proper hand sanitizer to use in addition to hand washing.
+They are also washing their hands before, during and after jobs, and each team has been given ample proper hand sanitizer to use in addition to hand washing.
 Everyone understands the importance of washing frequently for 20+ seconds.

 VI.
 Our Cleaning and Disinfection Procedures

 - Disinfection procedures using an EPA-registered disinfectant cleaner that has been qualified for use against SARS CoV-2.
 Along with our regular cleaning, we are performing disinfection procedures on counters, tabletops, bathroom fixtures, bedside tables, doorknobs, railings, light switches, remote controls, refrigerator handles, and other high-touch surfaces using one of the EPA-registered products.
 We use our green products for purposes of general cleaning to remove dirt and debris (primarily soap and water).
-The active ingredient of the hospital-grade disinfectant we are currently using is hydrogen peroxide.
-We also use bleach and Lysol Disinfectant Spray.
+We use a botanical disinfectant that has been qualified for use against SARS CoV-2.
+We also use bleach and a hydrogen peroxide disinfectant in limited cases.
 All are on the list of recommended products for use against SARS COV-2.

 - Maintaining supply of disinfectants.
 After checking in with our respective suppliers and vendors, at this time we are not concerned about supply of our disinfecting agents or our vendors’ supply.